albertnica/Music-Metadata-Handler/README.md

 * **Keep backups** of irreplaceable music files.
 * **Use `UPDATE_ONLY_GENRE = 1`** as a minimally-invasive first pass.
 * **Keep credentials.json private**.

 ---

-## To do (known problems)

-* Problem with some .WAV not being correctly handled.
-* Cell segmentation.

----